henryhkyim/java-sample/README.md

-# my-java-lib
+# my-java-sample
-Repository for keeping java utility libraries
+Repository for keeping java sample for different components